-The environmental impact rating is a measure of a home's impact on the environment in terms of carbon dioxide (CO_2) emissions.
+The environmental impact rating is a measure of this home's impact on the environment in terms of Carbon dioxide (CO2) emissions.
 The higher the rating the less impact it has on the environment.

 Estimated energy use, carbon dioxide (CO2) emissions and fuel costs of this home